 4. If you're going to be a cosplayer, why not take the time to make your cosplay accurate even if you can't afford to go all out?
 Fans: Don't make fun of any cosplayer's costumes.

 Fans and Cosplayers: Just because a cosplayer may not accurately look the part of the character they are playing, doesn't discount their love or admiration for the role that they are trying to bring to life at comic-con.
 It's never a good idea to ridicule or poke fun at anyone's race, body type, or disability juxtaposed with the character that they are playing; it is never a good idea to bully or attack anyone, regardless of what they look like.
 Being a cosplayer takes some incredible effort and chutzpah.
-It takes a lot of guts to put oneself out in front of the public dressed up in a unique fashion.
+What's the point?
+Cosplayers work on their costumes for months some times.
+It takes a lot time and guts to put oneself out in front of the public dressed up in a unique fashion.